The new Haaland? Why Salzburg's latest goal machine Daka is being linked with Spurs | Goal.com

 Red Bull Salzburg will likely run away with the league again this season, so Daka's best chance to prove himself will come in the Champions League.

-He will be confident of showing that he is capable of taking the next step in his career, especially after scoring twice against his boyhood club Liverpool in a pre-season friendly.
+He will be confident of showing that he is capable of taking the next step in his career, especially after scoring twice against his boyhood idols Liverpool in a pre-season friendly.

 Having replaced Haaland as Salzburg's main man, Saka is determined to follow in his fellow forward's footsteps by also playing in one of the game's greatest leagues.